siikamiika/gt/README.md

 Note that the `gt_console.py`/`gt_notify.py` clients are just an examples of `glue.py` usage and are full of tight-coupling antipattern.

+The `languages.sh` script can be used for fetching the abbreviation/language list.

 # Requirements

 gt\_notify: